guildai/issue-resolution/README.in.md

 behavior.
 If there is an issue, the steps should show the incorrect/unexpected behavior.
 If the issue cannot be recreatd, the steps should show the correct/expected behavior.
-Use `FIX.md` to show the steps after a fix has been applied - don't update this section.>
+Use `FIX.md` to show the steps after a fix has been applied - don't update this section.

+To run this file as a test, use:

+   guild check -nt README.md

+To run the fix:

+    guild check -nt FIX.md
+>

     $ guild check -n --version '<=XXX'